ebimor/SLAM/pose_graph_2d/README.md

 solve the problem.
 The cost functions are shown for instruction purposes and can be speed up by using analytical derivatives which take longer to implement.

-This package is an extension of the google ceres exampel to support landmarks and pose-to-landmarks constraints.
+This package is an extension of the google ceres example to support optimization with respect to landmarks and pose-to-landmarks constraints.

 ![OPtimization Ouput](https://github.com/ebimor/SLAM/blob/master/pose_graph_2d/output.png)